Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Dynamic Low-Diameter Decomposition

-Procedure $\UpdateLevels()$ considers the vertices in $Q$ in the order of their current level.
-At each iteration, it takes the vertex $y$ with the smallest level $\ell(y)$ from $Q$.
-The vertex $y$ computes the set of potential parents $P(y)$, by examining each neighbor of $y$ in turn, and then adding to $P(y)$ all neighbors $z$ that minimize $(\ell(z) + w'(y,z), \pi(c(z)))$ lexicographically.
-Next, $y$ sets $p(y)$ as one of vertices in $P(y)$, and updates its level by setting $\ell(y) = \ell(p(y)) + w'(y,p(y))$.
+Procedure $\UpdateLevels()$ considers the nodes in $Q$ in the order of their current level.
+At each iteration, it takes the node $y$ with the smallest level $\ell(y)$ from $Q$.
+The node $y$ computes the set of potential parents $P(y)$, by examining each neighbor of $y$ in turn, and then adding to $P(y)$ all neighbors $z$ that minimize $(\ell(z) + w'(y,z), \pi(c(z)))$ lexicographically.
+Next, $y$ sets $p(y)$ as one of nodes in $P(y)$, and updates its level by setting $\ell(y) = \ell(p(y)) + w'(y,p(y))$.
 Having computed its parent pointer, $y$ updates the cluster pointer using Observation~\ref{obs: clusterUpdate}.
-Specifically, if the parent of $y$ is the source vertex $v$, then $y$ form a new cluster itself, i.e., $c(y) = y$.
+Specifically, if the parent of $y$ is the source node $v$, then $y$ form a new cluster itself, i.e., $c(y) = y$.
 Otherwise, $y$ shares the same cluster with its parent and sets $c(y) = c(p(y))$.
 Finally, the algorithm determines whether the change in the clustering of $y$ affected its neighbors.
 Concretely, for each neighbor $x$ of $y$, it checks whether $y \in P(x)$.
 If this is not the case, then there is no change in the clustering of $x$.
 Otherwise, $y$ is removed from $P(x)$, and if $P(x)$ becomes empty after this removal, the algorithm inserts $x$ into the heap $Q$ with key $\ell(x)$, given that $Q$ does not already contain $x$.

 \paragraph*{Running Time Analysis.}